|Degrees:||B.A. Honours (Evangel College); M.A. (Northeastern University); Ph.D. (Western)|

 I am a cross-appointed faculty member in the Human Rights and Social Justice program in The Institute of Interdisciplinary Studies.
 I am also a member of CIRICLE, the Centre for Indigenous Research, Culture, Language, and Education.
 I welcome enquiries regarding supervisions in the human rights humanities, Indigenous cultural studies, transitional justice and cultural studies, contemporary poetry studies, and contemporary theatre studies.

-Most of the first twenty years of my research and teaching career has focused on contemporary Canadian, US, Indigenous, and transnational poetry with publications on writers ranging from the modernist H.D. to Audre Lorde to Canadians Dorothy Livesay, Lillian Allen, Daphne Marlatt, and Dionne Brand.
+Most of the first twenty years of my research and teaching career has focused on contemporary Canadian, US, Indigenous, and transnational poetry with publications on writers ranging from the modernist H.D. to Audre Lorde to Canadians Dorothy Livesay, Lilian Allen, Daphne Marlatt, and Dionne Brand.
 In the past five years, my research and teaching interests have broadened to include contemporary theatre studies, particularly focused on transnational, Canadian, and Indigenous theatre.
 I consider both poetry and theatre to be a means of performative intervention into important conversations around social identities, human rights, citizenship, and ecological concerns.
 These priorities inform both my research and teaching.

 Compelled by interests in feminist, critical race, and postcolonial theory, I have been especially engaged in the emerging field of literature and human rights, publishing in several key volumes that have helped define the field: Teaching Human Rights in Literary and Cultural Studies (2015) and The Routledge Companion to Literature and Human Rights (2016).